Unusual traditions in different countries of the world. Amazing customs and traditions of different peoples of the world

 Funny wedding traditions of the peoples of the world

-On Nicobar Islands, for example, if a guy expressed a desire to marry a girl, he must become a "slave" in the girl's house, and this can last from 6 months to a year.
-During this time, the chosen one is determined whether she wants such a husband or not.
+On Nicobar Islands, for example, if a guy expressed a desire to marry a girl, he must become a “slave” in the girl’s house, and this can last from 6 months to a year.
+During this time, the chosen one determines whether she wants such a husband or not.
 If the girl agrees, the village council declares them husband and wife.
 Well, if not, the guy returns home.

 India